When the Williamsburg Area League of Women Voters first started in 1962, it wasn’t without a fight.

 The League’s first annual meeting was held in April 1963 with local educator and activist Clara Byrd Baker as the Voter Service Chair.
 Baker, who died in 1979, was the first African American woman to vote in Williamsburg in 1920 and taught at the previously segregated Bruton Heights school.

-The league is celebrating 100 years of women’s right to vote this year through various events, including honoring lifetime members such as Jan Woodward, who joined the league in 1970.
+This year, the league is celebrating 100 years of women’s right to vote through various events, including honoring lifetime members such as Jan Woodward, who joined the league in 1970.

-She said at the time she just wanted to work to make a more educated public and enact change in the local area.
-Now 50 years later, she can reflect on her time as a member of an organization that has not only promoted women in democracy but upheld values of an educated citizenry from its beginning.
+At the time, she said she just wanted to work to make a more educated public and enact change in the local area.
+Now, 50 years later she can reflect on her time as a member of an organization that has not only promoted women in democracy but upheld values of an educated citizenry from its beginning.